cvetomir-todorov/CecoChat/docs/01-intro-01-main.md

 * User can (un)react to messages with emojis
 * User can connect with multiple clients
 * User is shown the missed messages
-* User can review chat history at a random point in time between him and another user
+* User can review chat history at a random point in time
 * User receives a delivery notification when the message has been processed

 Limitations:
-* No user profile and friendship are implemented so clients rely on user IDs.
+* No user profile and friendship are implemented
-* No clients exist, only ones for development purposes.
+* No clients exist, only a client for development purposes

 ## Non-functional features